swiftlang/swift/docs/Objective-C Interoperability.rst

 format of each section lays out the differences between Swift and Objective-C, then describes what needs to happen for a user to mix the two seamlessly.

+.. warning:: This document was used in planning Swift 1.0; it has not been kept up to date and does not describe the current or planned behavior of Swift.

 .. contents::

 Terminology used in this document: